 There are a number of studies that tout the benefits of Procyanidin B-2 (derived from Apples) for hair growth.
 DS Labs Revita Hair Growth Shampoo is probably the most famous product that contains Procyanidin B-2.

-Many shampoos include caffeine in them, including the popular ones list that I mentioned earlier in the Saw Palmetto section.
-This 2014 study suggests that caffeine really does have a beneficial effect on human scalp hair.
+Many hair loss shampoos include caffeine as a key ingredient.
+See my detailed post on how caffeine can lead to hair growth stimulation.
+One study from 2014 suggests that caffeine really does have a beneficial effect on human scalp hair.
 And this 2017 study from India also comes to a similar conclusion.
-Caffeine acts a a hair stimulant.

 Pumpkin Seed Oil

 A rare human study from 2014 finds that pumpkin seed oil is beneficial to hair growth on men with androgenic alopecia.
 Many natural DHT blockers contain pumpkin seed oils and extracts as a key ingredient.